Problems

 • Use a child-sized potty (naturally creates squat position)

-• On adult toilets: use a seat adapter with sturdy footstool
+• On adult toilets: use seat adapter with sturdy footstool

 55 sec average defecation time with footstool vs 113 sec without